siddk/kindling/{{cookiecutter.repo_name}}/README.md

 ## Contributing

-Before committing to the repository, *make sure to set up your dev environment and pre-commit (`pre-commit install`)!*
+Before committing to the repository, *make sure to set up your dev environment!*

 Here are the basic development environment setup guidelines:

 + Fork/clone the repository, performing an editable installation.
 Make sure to install with the development dependencies